 We looked at RoV gene copies across the various wastewater treatment stages from Event 1 to 4.
 The boxplots illustrating these results in terms of both sample and biomass can be found in the Supplementary Materials (Fig. S2).
 RoV GCNs were below detection limit for all samples collected in Events 1 and 2.
 Looking at the EF-SC pair, the mean GCNs differed significantly in terms of volume/mass (p-value = 2.649 x 10-7) but not biomass (p-value = 0.4298).
 No other significant GCN differences could be detected between RS and AS samples in terms of both volume (p-value = 0.415509) and biomass (p-value = 0.6662).
 The equivalent magnitudes for the remaining pairs per volume/mass and per biomass were statistically significant, with p-values being between 7.907 x 10-10 and 0.0243.

 In the present study, there was no detection of gene copies for AstV and SaV (Sav1, Sav124, and Sav5) in any of the wastewater samples across all events.

-To eliminate the possibility of inhibitors or contaminants such as humic acids, additional qPCR tests using bovine serum albumin (data not shown) were conducted with environmental samples (including AS).
+In addition and to eliminate the possibility of inhibitors or contaminants such as humic acids, additional qPCR tests using bovine serum albumin (data not shown) were conducted with environmental samples (including AS).
 No significant differences were observed between samples with and without the enzyme.

 To investigate any potential relationship between collected data for EF samples, PCA was performed with log10-transformed variables.
 We found that three components (PC1, PC2, and PC3) explained 99.14% of the variance between variables.
 A summary of the weight of components is included in the Supplementary Materials (Table S3).
 PC1 and PC2 were used to create the biplot in Fig. 5.
 Biplots for PC1 versus PC3 (Fig. S3) and PC2 versus PC3 (Fig. S4) are included in the Supplementary Materials.

 Overall, based on the biplot of PC1 and PC2, samples from the four events were distinct from one another, as point clusters of the four events can be seen occupying different quadrants.
 PC1, explaining 54.9% of the observed variance, received a notable and positive contribution from COD, cBOD, BOD, and TOC.
 Strongly negative contributors to PC1 were mean temperature, grab filtered UVT, NOx-N, and TS.
 These observations were supported by subsequent Spearman’s rank correlation analysis (Fig. 6), as COD, cBOD, BOD, and TOC demonstrated strongly positive correlations with one another (rho ranging between 0.800 and 0.949) (p-value < 0.005) and strongly negative correlations with mean temperature, grab filtered UVT, NOx-N, and TS (rho ranging between -0.949 and -0.800) (p-value < 0.005).
-PC2 explained 31.9% of the variance between sampling events and showed a strong contribution from CrAssphage, uidA, and grab temperature.
+PC2 explained 31.9% of the variance between sampling events and showed a strong contribution from crAssphage, uidA, and grab temperature.
 This observation was also supported by the Spearman’s rank correlation analysis showing these variables having strongly positive correlation with one another (rho ranging between 0.717 and 0.922) (p-value < 0.01).
 Additionally, in the biplot, the axes representing E. coli and fecal coliform only pointed towards the same quadrant, something reflected in their moderately positive Spearman’s coefficient (0.632) (p-value = 0.0273).
 However, it is worth noting that uidA and E. coli exhibited a moderately weak negative correlation (rho = -0.307), although it was not statistically significant (p-value = 0.3313).
 The two parameters with the strongest contribution against PC2 were grab pH and turbidity, which strongly correlated with each other as illustrated in the Spearman’s coefficient heatmap (rho = 0.800) (p-value = 0.0018).

 DISCUSSION